Skip to content

 More recent ARF-affiliated research has focused on the decomposition microbiome, sometimes called the necrobiome: the bacterial community that drives soft tissue breakdown.
 Carter and Pettigrew (2017) and Metcalf and colleagues (2013, 2016) published papers establishing that the gut and soil microbial communities shift through reproducible successional stages during human decomposition, and that these microbial shifts can be used as a PMI indicator independent of the TBS scoring.
 The "thanatomicrobiome" (the microbial community present in the gut, blood, and tissues at the time of death and immediately after) has been proposed as a potential clock for the early PMI window (first 72 hours) where the Megyesi formula is least useful because TBS scores are at the floor (1 to 3).
 This research remains in the validation phase and is not yet used in routine casework, but represents the frontier of PMI science.

-The ARF model was deliberately designed to be replicated.
-Bass and his successors at UTK understood that a temperate Tennessee dataset could not calibrate PMI estimates for subtropical Texas, tropical Hawaii, or the cold north of the US, let alone for international jurisdictions.
-The expansion of the body farm network from the 1990s onward reflects the scientific community's recognition that climate-specific reference datasets are not a refinement but a prerequisite for defensible PMI testimony.
+Bass and his successors at UTK recognised that a temperate Tennessee dataset could not calibrate PMI estimates for subtropical Texas, tropical Hawaii, or colder US regions, let alone international jurisdictions.
+The expansion of the body farm network from the 1990s onward reflects the scientific community's conclusion that climate-specific reference datasets are a prerequisite for defensible PMI testimony, not a secondary refinement.

 STAFS: Southeast Texas Applied Forensic Science Facility (Sam Houston State University, 2009)